seeratchhabra/Text-Mining/README.md

 # Text-Mining
-Text mining using NLTK library for customer retention
+Text mining using NLTK library for customer retention.
+Details are covered in pdf.